Admin Workflow

 |---|---|---|

-| Name mismatch | PAN vs DigiLocker match 70-89% | Verify names visually, check for initials/abbreviations |
+| Name mismatch | PAN vs DigiLocker name partially matches but does not pass high-confidence threshold | Verify names visually, check for initials/abbreviations |

-| Penny drop marginal | Name match 60-79% | Check bank name vs Aadhaar name |
+| Penny drop marginal | Bank account name does not clearly match identity documents | Check bank name vs Aadhaar name |

-| Face match marginal | Score 70-84% | Review selfie quality, request retake if needed |
+| Face match marginal | Biometric face match requires manual review | Review selfie quality, request retake if needed |

 | AML MEDIUM risk | Risk score above LOW threshold | Review hit details, confirm false positive or escalate |